-Here are some tips for getting through Easter:
+Here are some of our top tips for getting through Easter:

 - Try to resist restricting in order to compensate for other choices.
-For example: missing meals to enjoy chocolate, cake/hot cross bun, or giving up a food under the guise of it being for Lent, so you can binge at the end of this period.
+For example: missing meals to enjoy chocolate, cake or a hot cross bun, or giving up a food under the guise of it being for Lent, so you can binge at the end of this period.
 You need the nourishment of your meals to keep your blood sugars balanced and to give you energy.
 Choosing to restrict means that you are more likely to binge.
 Whether you are eating a meal or a chocolate egg, as you eat, do so slowly and without guilt.
 Eating disorders thrive on shame and will try to use Easter as an excuse to manipulate you but it’s your mind and body, and you get to decide what foods you can manage.

 Get In Touch